 Some of the criteria used by this course's instructor have been cited in Section X. In addition, keep in mind that Professional Performance, as assessed within the Master of Arts in Counseling program is guided by the characteristics identified in the Graduate Catalog and described in the rubrics published in the Student Handbook.
 The beliefs and attitudes related to the areas of competence, reflection and caring, are the guiding influence with the nine foundational counselor dispositions assessed throughout the program.
 These are: 1) Genuineness, 2) Congruence, 3) Non-judgmental Respect, 4) Emotional Awareness, 5) Ethical Understanding, 6) Concreteness, 7) Empathy, and 8) Professional Commitment.

 XVI.
 Professional Identity and Theoretical Orientation

 An online portfolio is maintained in the student's personal file on the LiveText website.

 XVII.
-Request for 30+ hours of internship
+Request to Collect More than 30 Hours of Internship